commonhaus/foundation/governance/trademark-policy.md

 ## Questions, Comments, Concerns

-We look to our community to help us retain the value of The Commonhaus Foundation trade and service marks.
+We value input from our community in maintaining the integrity of The Commonhaus Foundation's trade and service marks.

 If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of The Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact `info@mailing-list`.

 ## Disclaimer

+We can't guarantee that our trademarks won't infringe on others, and we're not responsible for actions taken under this policy.
+If you use our trademarks, you'll have to defend us against any legal claims.

 The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.
 The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
 The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
 You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the The Commonhaus Foundation and its contributors harmless against any such claims.

 ## Modifications and Updates

-The Commonhaus Foundation reserves the right to modify or update this Trademark Policy at any time.
-It's your responsibility to remain informed about the current trademark guidelines.
+The Commonhaus Foundation may modify or update this Trademark Policy as needed.
+You are responsible for staying informed about the most recent trademark guidelines.

+## Attribution

 This work is inspired by [The OpenJS Foundation Trademark Policy](https://openjsf.org/wp-content/uploads/sites/84/2021/01/OpenJS-Foundation-Trademark-Policy-2021-01-12.docx.pdf).
 It is licensed under a Creative